Travel Insurance

 Your policy need to cover the country/ destination.
 Many providers offer European or Worldwide policies.
 Its especially important you review this if you have an annual or rolling insurance policy to ensure your cover is still suitable for your next holiday.

 Check your policy cancellation limit.
-A basic policy may only cover holiday up to £1500pp.
-You will need to ensure your limit is higher than the per person cost of the holiday you are travelling on.
+A basic policy may only cover holidays up to £1500pp.
+You will need to ensure your limit is higher than the per-person cost of the holiday you are travelling on.

 Don’t leave it too late!
 Best practice is to ensure you purchase travel insurance as soon as possible after booking.
 Remember once you pay your final balance then the cancellation charge significantly increase so if you had to cancel you may loose between 50% – 100% of the cost of your holiday.